cognitedata/inso-extpipes-cli/README.md

       - [Versioning](#versioning)
 # scope of work

-- the prefix `inso-` names this solution as provided by Cognite Industry Solution team, and is not (yet) an offical supported cli / GitHub Action  from Cognite
 - it provides a configuration driven deployment for Cognite Extraction Pipelines (named `extpipes` in short)
 - support to run it
   - from `poetry run`
   - from `python -m`
   - from `docker run`
   - and as GitHub Action

 - templates used for implementation are
   - `cognitedata/transformation-cli`